kristopolous/apophnia/README.md

 Apophnia is a dedicated image server.
 Designed to solve all of the common image serving problems that are a pain to deal with for anyone that has a large web presence.

+**This does not serve HTML, CSS, JAVASCRIPT, or any other kind of document.
+It just serves images.**

 # Image Serving Problems

   * Various sizes of images are needed for various purposes.